@safe (IR Borrow Checker)

 Controls whether the checker recursively borrow-checks callees (call-graph traversal):

-• scope=:none: disable @auto entirely (no IR borrow-checking).
+• scope=:none: disable @safe entirely (no IR borrow-checking).

 • scope=:function (default): check only the annotated method.

-• scope=:module: recursively check callees whose defining module matches the module where @auto is used.
+• scope=:module: recursively check callees whose defining module matches the module where @safe is used.

 • scope=:user: recursively check callees, but ignore Core and Base (including their submodules).